szuvarska/ConvolutionalNeuralNetworks/deliverable/project_desc.md

  - we have clear points of reference that allow us to meaningfully measure model performance and thus different methods of augmentation
  - if we increase the number of observations, we would have to train a model for longer, requiring even more processing power, which we lack.
 The constant size of datasets results in a predictable training time, an important characteristic with such a short project time span.
 We will be able to test (and, because of it, learn) more in this project.
 Final performance is not as important as it is a research project.

  The convolutional neural network created in this experiment will be fairly simple.
-We plan to run each configuration multiple times to get an estimate of variance, and there are a lot of hyperparameters.
+We plan to run each configuration multiple times to get an estimate of variance, and there are a lot of hyper-parameters.
 In order to complete this section on time, we must make some compromises.

  ### Few shot learning